robbert-vdh/nih-plug/BREAKING_CHANGES.md

 ## [2022-07-04]

+- There is a new `NoteEvent::Choke` event the host can send to a plugin to let it know that it should immediately terminate all sound associated with a voice or a key.
 - There is a new `NoteEvent::VoiceTerminated` event to let the host know a voice has been terminated.
 This needs to be output by CLAP plugins that support polyphonic modulation.